oracle-livelabs/developer/dev-ai-app-dev-healthcare/user-story/user-story.md

     ![Return to Dashboard](./images/amelie-return-dashboard.png =50%x*)

 12. Expand **View Approved Patients**.
-We can see that James Smith has been removed from the Pending Prior Authorization Requests list and has been added to the Approved Authorization Requests list.
+We can see that Amelie Shepherd has been removed from the Pending Patients list and has been added to the Approved Patients list.

     ![Amelie Shepherd Approved List](./images/amelie-approved-list.png =50%x*)